 The Functions of an LGBTQ+ Center

 Often, LGBTQ+ centers support and build community among LGBTQ+ students (and sometimes staff and faculty), advocate for changes in institutional policies and practices, assess the campus climate, and provide social and educational programs.

-Some LGBTQ+ centers provide access to computers, scholarships, clothing exchanges, and travel funds to attend LGBTQ+ conferences.
-Their websites are also great places to look for resources.
-Online, these spaces sometimes provide useful information about navigating campus life, including how to change your name and gender marker on your ID and where to find all-gender restrooms on campus.
+Some LGBTQ+ centers provide access to computers, scholarships for LGBTQ+ students, clothing exchanges, and travel funds to attend LGBTQ+ conferences.
+Their websites are also great places to look for resources.These spaces often provide useful information about navigating campus life, including how to change your name and gender marker on your ID and where to find all-gender restrooms on campus.

-Challenges for LGBTQ+ Centers
+Challenges Facing LGBTQ+ Centers

 While the growing number of LGBTQ+ centers on college campuses marks a positive shift, historically excluded groups still face challenges, including within these spaces.
 LGBTQ+ students of color, trans students, and LGBTQ+ students managing disabilities often report feeling excluded and unvalued at LGBTQ+ centers.